PiCake24/AutomatedSkinSizeConverter/README.md

 Step 3: Add the size Options files into the 0PutSizeOptionFilesHere folder (see below how to create them).

-Step 4: In the Pogram check the Enable self unpack folder for the program to automatically get the files from league.
+(Optional) Step 4: In the Pogram check the "Enable self unpack" checkbox for the program to automatically get the files from league.
 If it is unchecked you have to move the unpacked files to the 0WADS folder with Obsidian yourself.

+(Optional) Step 5: In the program check the "Import mods into cslol" checkbox for the program to add the mods as "giant <championname>" into cslol.
+To see the mods in cslol you have to restart cslol.

-Step 5: Click on Convert Chosen Champion and wait for the program to finish.
+Step 6: Click on Convert Chosen Champion and wait for the program to finish.

-Step 6: Now just import the wad folders into cslol
+Step 7: Now just import the wad folders into cslol, if you have not checked the "Import mods into cslol" checkbox yourself

 ## Size Options